Paul Simon, Edie Brickell Sell Estate In Region At $6 Million Loss, Report Says

 The six-bedroom, 10-bathroom mansion sits in a private park.

 "The first thing we thought when we moved from Manhattan was 'Wow!
-We have our own park'," Simon said in a statement to the Wall Street Journal at the time.
+We have our own park'," Simon, now 80 years old, said in a statement to the Wall Street Journal at the time.
 "It took half an hour to walk a loop of the property with the dogs.”

 The Zillow listing can be viewed here.